-The designer’s distinctive style evokes tattoo art; the works of Paul Gauguin and book illustrations .
+The designer’s distinctive style and intricate use of shading evokes tattoo art; her use of flora and fauna and bright colour brings to mind the works of Paul Gauguin and book illustrations .

 Taking her inspiration from Victorian botanical drawings, Greek mythology and evolution, Shipley’s painstakingly detailed designs are drawn by hand before being transferred onto the purest of sustainable materials.
 Nature features prominently in her work, and for us, seems to send a message of the interconnectivity of all living things.